If you’re shopping for an all-day laptop with an affordable price, there’s a good chance you already came upon one of the existing Acer Swift 3s.

 Hardware and performance

-Our sample is an entry level configuration of the Swift 3 SF314-55G model, with merely a Core i3-8145U proccesor, 8 GB of RAM and 128 GB pf PCIe SSD storage, as well as the Nvidia MX150 Max-Q graphics chip.
+Our sample is an entry-level configuration of the Swift 3 SF314-55G model, with merely a Core i3-8145U processor, 8 GB of RAM and 128 GB pf PCIe SSD storage, as well as the Nvidia MX150 Max-Q graphics chip.

-The CPU, GPU and RAM are soldered on the motherboard, but the storage is not.
+The CPU, GPU, and RAM are soldered on the motherboard, but the storage is not.
 The PCIe SSD Acer put on our test-sample is fairly slow, with decent read-speeds, but slow write abilities, so you should consider upgrading it with a more capable option.
-For that you’ll need to remove the back-panel and get access to the internals.
-It’s a simple task, as it’s hold in place by a handful of Torx T4 screws, all visible on the sides.
+For that, you’ll need to remove the back-panel and get access to the internals.
+It’s a simple task, as it’s held in place by a handful of Torx T4 screws, all visible on the sides.